Good Food in Cyprus

 Pourghouri (pronounce it poor gory) is a nice dish, cracked bulgher wheat

-with vermicelli cooked with onion and tomatoes.
+with vermicelli cooked with onion and tomatoes and served with yoghurt.
 Similar to a cous cous,

 Click to enlarge